Wensan-Git/Personal-Projects/Paws_and_Tails/README.md

 <!-- /code_chunk_output -->

 ## Developer
-Jiacheng Yin -- Columbia University, Class of 2024
+Wensan Yin -- Columbia University, Class of 2024

 ## For the Developers